Spencerley/tech257-IaC/ansible.md

 - run the ls -a command on all the hosts in the inventory file.
     `sudo ansible all -a "ls -a"`

+- To test the syntax of the playbook:
+    `sudo ansible-playbook playbook.yml --syntax-check`